-This topic describes how to migrate data from a self-managed PostgreSQL database to an ApsaraDB RDS for PostgreSQL instance by using Data Transmission Service (DTS).
+This topic describes how to use Data Transmission Service (DTS) to migrate data from a self-managed PostgreSQL database to an RDS for PostgreSQL instance.
 DTS supports schema migration, full data migration, and incremental data migration.
-When you migrate data from a self-managed PostgreSQL database to Alibaba Cloud, you can select all the supported migration types to ensure service continuity.
+You can use these three migration types together to migrate your self-managed PostgreSQL database to the cloud with minimal service interruptions.

 Prerequisites